Chart Color Schemes

 Infrastructure

-Sherwood has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Sherwood has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects that may impact this region.
-Major initiatives include Oxley Creek Transformation, Parklands At Sherwood, Cross River Rail - Graceville Station, and Centenary Motorway Bypass.
-The following details those likely to be most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects likely to affect this region.
+Notable projects include Oxley Creek Transformation, Parklands At Sherwood, Cross River Rail - Graceville Station, and Centenary Motorway Bypass.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.